Stable Linear Subspace Identification: A Machine Learning Approach: Numerical Experiments

 To showcase the ability of SIMBa to handle different systems and both simulated and real-world data, this Section presents an extensive performance analysis, benchmarking SIMBa with existing state-of-the-art linear state-space SI methods.
 Our results demonstrate the efficiency of the proposed multi-step SI approach leveraging Proposition~\ref{prop:generic}, showing that it can enforce stability without sacrificing accuracy.

 Throughout our analyses, we compare SIMBa to standard state-space methods implemented either in the Python-based \texttt{SIPPY} library~\cite{armenise2018open} or the MATLAB SI toolbox~\cite{ljung1995system}.
 Note that \texttt{SIPPY} assumes that $x_0=0$, so that results between both implementations are comparable in this setting, which is the case in Section~\ref{sec:res random}.
-When dealing with real-world input-output data in Section~\ref{sec:res io}, however, enforcing $x_0=0$ leads to suboptimal performance, and we compare SIMBa with MATLAB's performance when $x_0$ is estimated.\footnote{The code and data used for this paper can be found on \href{https://gitlab.nccr-automation.ch/loris.dinatale/simba-ecc}{https://gitlab.nccr-automation.ch/loris.dinatale/simba-ecc}.}
+When dealing with real-world input-output data in Section~\ref{sec:res io}, however, enforcing $x_0=0$ leads to suboptimal performance, and we compare SIMBa with MATLAB's performance when $x_0$ is estimated.\footnote{The code and data used for this paper can be found on \href{https://gitlab.nccr-automation.ch/loris.dinatale/simba-ecc}{https://gitlab.nccr-automation.ch/loris.dinatale/simba-ecc}.} Note that we set `\texttt{Focus}' = `\texttt{simulation}' when using the MATLAB SI toolbox for a fair comparison with SIMBa's multi-step-ahead identification framework.